heatherpiper/color-highlighter/README.md

 1. Go to **Settings → Community plugins**.
 2. Find Color Highlighter in the list and select the gear icon to access its settings.
 3. Choose your preferred highlight location(s):
-   - **Highlight everywhere**: Highlight all color codes anywhere in your notes.
+   - **Highlight anywhere**: Highlight all color codes anywhere in your notes.
    - **Highlight only in code**:
        - **Highlight in inline code**: Only highlight color codes within single backticks.
        - **Highlight in code blocks**: Only highlight color codes within triple backticks.